 Interest rates are the primary factor to consider when refinancing, but it’s wise to also look at other features offered before making any decisions.

 Cosigners and cosigner release: Using a cosigner is a way to qualify for refinancing if you don’t meet requirements on your own.
 ELFI and SoFi allow borrowers to use cosigners to qualify.
 Unfortunately, neither lender allows for cosigner release.

-If you plan to use a cosigner when refinancing, make sure you both understand the financial implications if you can’t make your loan payments.
+If you plan to use a cosigner when refinancing, make sure you both understand the financial implications if you can’t make your student loan payments.

 Ability to transfer a loan to another person: Parents who took out Parent PLUS loans can refinance those loans into their child’s name through ELFI and SoFi.

 Earn money: ELFI and SoFi have programs in place that help borrowers earn extra cash.
-Both lenders are Student Loan Planner partners which means that you can access special student loan refinance cash back bonuses.
+Both lenders are Student Loan Planner® partners which means that you can access special student loan refinance cash back bonuses.

 Both lenders also offer referral programs that pay you cash for referring friends to them for refinancing.
 ELFI pays $400 for each friend that ends up refinancing through your referral link.
 There’s also no limit to how many referral bonuses you can earn through ELFI.
 You can earn up to $10,000 annually for referring friends to SoFi.

-Loan servicers: Lenders sometimes use loan servicers to handle the day-to-day business of managing and processing loan payments.
+Loan servicers: Lenders sometimes use loan servicers to handle the day-to-day business of managing and processing monthly payments.
 Both ELFI and SoFi use the Missouri Higher Education Loan Authority (MOHELA) to service student loans.
 ELFI also uses American Education Services (AES) to service some loans.